Kornit Digital: Products and technologies

+In 2023, Kornit Digital introduced two new systems: the Apollo platform and the Atlas MAX Plus.
+The Apollo platform was designed for high-volume, single-step digital garment decoration, capable of processing up to 400 garments per hour.
+The Atlas MAX Plus, designed specifically for industrial production, extended Kornit’s previous Atlas MAX line.

+Corporate affairs

+Leadership

+Ofer Ben Zur was Kornit CEO from its founding in 2002 until 2014, when he was succeeded by Gabi Seligsohn; Ben Zur remained as Chief Technology Officer.
+Ronen Samuel, formerly of HP Indigo, succeeded Seligsohn as CEO in June of 2018.

+Locations

 Kornit Digital's global headquarters are located in Rosh HaAyin, Israel.

 Kornit Digital's Asia-Pacific operations (KDAP) are based in Kowloon City, Hong Kong and Shanghai, China.
 Ilan Elad is KDAP President.

 Kornit Digital's Europe operations (KDEU) are based in Düsseldorf, Germany.
 Chris Govier is KDEU Managing Director.

 Kornit Digital's Americas operations (KDAM) are based in Englewood, New Jersey, USA.
-Chuck Meyo is KDAM President.
+Ilan Elad is KDAM President.